ethereum/remix-ide/docs/account-abstraction-7702.md

 ![](images/a-aa-ws-template-7702.png)

 The Simple EIP 7702 template will have some basic files that can help introduce this EIP's features.
 Be sure to check the README.md file in this template for more information.

+The Account Abstraction template has many examples and resources for both EIP4337 and EIP7702.
+It has a particularly good README file.

 ### Connecting an EOA account to a Smart Contract